Fixed Income

 Valuations

-Most maturities along the yield curve are on the wider end of their average valuation range versus recent history.
-Attractive absolute yields and stable credit fundamentals should support muni valuations tightening throughout the summer.
+Long high grades are on the wider end of their recent average valuation range as compared to treasuries.
+Attractive absolute yields and generally stable credit fundamentals should support muni valuations across the curve over the summer.

 Credit and Spreads